 God does not simply overlook our sin and say, “You’re forgiven.”
-God sees our sin but is ready to forgive us because Jesus fully took our sin on Himself and paid for our sin by his death on the cross.
-Our sin is serious and it cost Jesus incredible suffering But from the moment we believe in Christ and make him a part of our lives, His forgiveness is ours.
+God sees our sin but is ready to forgive us because Jesus fully took our sin on himself and paid for our sin by his death on the cross.
+Our sin is serious and it cost Jesus incredible suffering but from the moment we believe in Christ and choose to live for him, his forgiveness is ours.
 We can’t ever make up for our own sin or suffer enough for it — nor does God want us to.
 In the Bible, it says, "But God demonstrates his own love for us in this: While we were still sinners, Christ died for us" (Romans 5:8).

 But what happens when we struggle in an area and keep on sinning?
 Does God get so weary forgiving us that we, at some point, reach the limit of how many times he will forgive us?